Dtech-Dbug/myFirstTsx/README.md

 > typescript is javascript , on steroids

-the browser does not and read typescript codes. so there has to be a some kind of conversion from the typsecript to regular javascript for the browser to read and exec the scripts.
+the browser doesn't/can't read typescript codes. so there has to be a some kind of conversion from the typsecript to regular javascript for the browser to read and exec the scripts.

 **tsc is short for typescript compiler which transpiles the .ts files to their corresponding .js files so the browser can read and execute w/ ease as with normal javascript**